maciejg-git/litewind-alpine-documentation/documentation/modal.md

 ### Opening modal

 To show modal simply dispatch `open-modal` event anywhere in your application.
-The data in the dispatched event can be a `string` with the `id` of the modal or an `object` with following properties:
+The data of the event should be a `string` with the `id` of the modal or an `object` with following properties:

 - `id` - id of the modal,
 - `options` - additional custom options that can be referenced in the template.
 This can be useful for example to create reusable modal dialogs with customizable content, buttons etc.